-American Bottom Field Station-Fairview Heights
+American Bottom Field Station, Collinsville

-The American Bottom Field Station (ABFS) conducts project survey and site investigations in IDOT Districts 7, 8, and 9.
+The American Bottom Field Station (ABFS) conducts project surveys and site investigations in IDOT Districts 7, 8, and 9.
 However, due to sprawling transportation infrastructure in the St. Louis Metro East, most of the work at ABFS is performed within the American Bottom region, the broad Mississippi River floodplain opposite St. Louis, Missouri, which contains abundant and complex archaeological resources.

-Dr. Alleen Betzenhauser, Associate Research Scientist and Field Station Coordinator
+Erin Benson, Ph.D., Associate Research Scientist and Field Station Coordinator

 13 Gateway Drive